Welcome to Regression Alert, your weekly guide to using regression to predict the future with uncanny accuracy.

 One goal of this column is to convince you that regression to the mean is real, it is powerful, and it is everywhere.
 To explain what it is and how (and why) it works.
 Another goal is to give you lists of players who are underperforming and players who are overperforming so you can make informed decisions about what to do with them going forward.

 But the most important goal is to equip you with the tools to spot regression in the wild on your own, to help you develop intuitions about what kinds of performances are sustainable and what kinds of performances are unsustainable.
-Obviously, I'll highlight certain stats and give you my opinions on them.
+For starters, I'll highlight certain stats and give you my opinions on them.
 Yards per carry: bad.
 Yards per touchdown: sustainable, but only within a narrow range from about 100-200.
 Interception rate: bad.
 (Sorry, spoiler alert.)

 The gold standard measure of how much a stat might regress is something called stability testing.
-By comparing performance in one sample to performance in another, we can determine how similar those performances are, how much of a player's performance carries over from one game to the next, from one season to the next.
+By comparing performance in one sample to performance in another, we can determine how similar those performances are and how much of a player's performance carries over from one game to the next, from one season to the next.
 Something like broken tackles, it turns out, is pretty stable.
 The backs who break a lot of tackles in one year also tend to break a lot of tackles in the next year.

-But running stability testing is probably going to be beyond the abilities (or the inclinations) of most fantasy football players, and ordinarily, we can't just create six years' worth of prediction history to look back on.
+But running stability testing is probably going to be beyond the abilities (or the inclinations) of most fantasy football players, and ordinarily, we can't just create seven years' worth of prediction history to look back on.
 (Additionally, just because a statistic is stable doesn't necessarily mean it's useful.
 Sack rate is one of the most stable quarterback stats, but it's also useless for fantasy football purposes unless you're in the rare league that penalizes quarterbacks for sacks.)

 So when you encounter a brand new stat, what can you do to tell if it's a useful stat or not?
 I'm a big fan of a concept that I call "the leaderboard test", that statisticians call "face validity", and that the rest of us call "the smell test".
 Just from looking at a list, how well does it match our intuitions of what that list should look like?